PgBiel/elembic/src/types/types.typ

       } else if param.input.all(i => type(i) == type) and dictionary not in param.input {
         // No custom types accepted (the check above excludes '(tid: ..., name: ...)' as well as "any")
         // If this is a custom type, it will return type(x) = dictionary, so it will fail
+        // (Also excludes "custom type": the type of custom types)
         // So that suffices
         if input.len() == 1 {
           let input = input.first()